-Ministerial Scene-setter: "What are the key financing policy reforms and solutions that the Fourth International Conference on Financing for Development should deliver?"
+Ministerial Scene-setter: "What are the key financing policy reforms and solutions that the fourth International Conference on Financing for Development should deliver?"

-3 December 2024, 11:10 a.m. - 1:00 p.m. and 3:00 p.m. - 4:30 p.m.
+3 December 2024, 11:00 a.m. - 1:00 p.m.

 Concept Note

 Background

 The Fourth International Conference on Financing for Development (FfD4) from 30 June-3 July 2025 in Seville, Spain presents an important opportunity for Member States and the international community to agree on ambitious solutions to financing challenges and foster new pathways to advance the Sustainable Development Goals (SDGs).
 The Conference is mandated to assess "progress made in the implementation of the Addis Ababa Action Agenda (Addis Agenda) and the outcomes of the previous Financing for Development Conferences, address new and emerging issues, including in the context of the urgent need to accelerate the implementation of the 2030 Agenda for Sustainable Development and the achievement of the SDGs, and support reform of the international financial architecture."